strangehurst/PNML.jl/docs/src/interface.md

 Depth = 5
 ```
 # Interface

+!!! warning
+    Being a work in progress, there will be obsolote, opportunistic or incoherent bits.

+    Eventually this section will cover interfaces in a useful way.

 The intermediate representation is used to implement networks
 expressed in a pnml model.
 The consumer of the IR is a network,